A Guide on Data Type Conversions in C#

 Casting

-Casing is a data-type conversion technique that can be employed when converting between data types other than string
+Casing is a data-type conversion technique that can be employed when converting between data types other than string.

 int number = 76;

-This process informs the compiler that a conversion is intentional.
+char letter = (char)number; // Converts number 76 to character 'L'.
+But why?This process informs the compiler that a conversion is intentional.
 C# will do its best to try and make the conversion.

 Explicit casting can also be used with reference types, though it requires caution.
-If the object is not of the expected type, an InvalidCastException
+If the object is not of the expected type, an InvalidCastException may occur.

 object obj = "Hello";

-string str = (string)obj; // Valid casting
+string str = (string)obj; // Valid castingData Loss in Conversions

 When performing explicit conversions, potential data loss must be considered.
 Truncating a floating-point value into an integer removes the decimal portion.